Cambridge Risk Symposium 2026

 14:20 – 15:25

-Question Three: Firms and governments operating in a hyper-information world
+Question three: Firms and governments operating in a hyper-information world

 How should governments and firms manage the new information environment allowing for: AI generated misinformation, influence operations, and data integrity risks.
 What can be done to avoid undermining openness, innovation, and civil liberties?

-Session lead: Dr. Tim Less
+Session lead: Dr. Tim Less, Cambridge Centre for Risk Studies

 Guest speakers: An exciting and knowledgeable panel is being convened to explore this topic.